ALagoni97/blog-projects/graphql-backend-prisma/README.md

 },
 ```

 Here we are using the parent argument being passed down from the top-level users resolver.
-We use that to get the userId from that user and return all their posts.
+We use that to get the userId from the user and return all their posts.

 **Why findUnique and not findMany?**
-It would probably make sense to do a `context.database.post.findMany()` instead of what we are doing here, but this is a constraint directly from Prisma.
+It would probably make sense to do a `post.findMany()` instead of what we are doing here, but this is a constraint directly from Prisma.
 We need to utilize their built in DataLoader and for that we need to use `.findUnique()`.
 As of writing this article, they have not yet implemented batching to `findMany()`.
 See the issue [here](https://github.com/prisma/prisma/issues/1477)

-For the comments of each post we do exactly the same as we did with the post:
+For the comments of each post we do exactly the same as we did with the posts for a user:

 ```ts
 Post: {